The FBI wrote MLK a letter.

 The bus is nearly full.

 He sits beside me.

-Driver gives a speech: "No smoking, no drinking.
+Driver opens with a speech: "No smoking, no drinking.
 Don't even try it.
 There are sensors all over this bus.
 I know everything.
 I can see everything.
-If you do something that is not allowed, I will know.
-I will take you off the bus and give you straight into the police's hands.
+If you do something, and it is not allowed, I will know.
+I will take you off the bus and give you straight into police's hands.
 Now think about that."

 We hit the road.

 "Mom, listen, I got the opportunity of a lifetime, working side by—"